How to Save For Retirement When Self Employed

 10. Benefit from getting older

 If you are over age 50, the government rewards you with the opportunity to contribute an additional $7500 to the employer-sponsored retirement plan 401(k), 403(b), and 457 for a maximum amount of $30,000 in 2023.
-This contribution amounts up to $30,500.
+This contribution amounts to $30,500.
 Retirement plan limits are raised, giving the older investor a chance to accelerate their retirement savings.
 You are allowed to increase contributions to both traditional IRAs and Roth IRAs.

 Real Numbers for Motivation